Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Introduction

-The reduction theorem is the basis for the numerical algorithm which we propose in \mbox{Section \ref{sec5}.} Note that angular values are generally not attained in the most stable or most unstable directions of the trace spaces.
-Therefore, algorithms, which use forward iteration in one or the other way, tend to fail since they follow asymptotic dynamics.
-Instead, our algorithm consists of the following steps: \begin{enumerate} \item Compute an approximation of the dichotomy spectrum. \item Compute the corresponding spectral bundles and obtain the trace spaces. \item Determine the supremum of \eqref{av} w.r.t.\ the trace spaces and for large values of $n$. \end{enumerate} The first two tasks are accomplished by using the techniques from \cite{hu09}.
-We apply this algorithm to several models with a view to illustrate various aspects.
-A comparison between explicitly known angular values and the output of our algorithm is provided for the cases $s=1$ and $s=2$.
-In addition, we present a geometric interpretation.
-For nonlinear models, such as a $3$-dimensional extension of the H\'{e}non system and a $4$-dimensional system of coupled oscillators, we find that angular values coincide with the average angle between successive tangent spaces w.r.t.\ an invariant fiber.
-Furthermore, we discuss the stability problems raised by simple forward iteration of matrices and how we circumvent them.
-Finally, we observe that the first angular value may be greater equal or less than the second, depending on the example.
+Our overall algorithm consists of the following steps: \begin{enumerate} \item Compute an approximation of the dichotomy spectrum. \item Compute the corresponding spectral bundles and obtain the trace spaces. \item Determine the supremum of \eqref{av} w.r.t.\ the trace spaces and for large values of $n$. \end{enumerate} The first two tasks are accomplished by using discrete versions of QR-methods from \cite{dev10} and least squares techniques from \cite{hu09}.
+However, by the third step our approach differs substantially from taking QR or SVD decompositions for an overall method, which is common for Lyapunov exponents; see \cite{de06},\cite{dev10}.
+We apply this algorithm to several models to illustrate various aspects.
+We begin with a comparison between explicitly known angular values and the output of our algorithm for cases $s=1,2$.
+For the classical H\'{e}non system we illustrate the somewhat slow convergence of the ergodic averages \eqref{av} as $n \to \infty$ and we discuss their dependence on the initial time $k$.
+Further, we give a geometric interpretation of angular values as a measure of the maximal average angle between successive tangent lines to the stable and the unstable fiber bundle within the attractor.
+In this case the stable fiber rotates faster than the unstable one while the latter is dominant under the forward dynamics.
+This demonstrates that our reduction procedure is essential in detecting the fastest rotating subspace.\\ We continue the geometric interpretation of angular values for a $3$-dimensional extension of the H\'{e}non system and a $4$-dimensional system of coupled oscillators.
+For the coupled oscillator model we observe that angular values are insensitive to the breakdown of an invariant torus at increasing coupling values.
+The torus breakdown is known to be related to the ratio of Lyapunov exponents towards vs.\ inside the torus (\cite{dlr91}, \cite{dl95}, \cite{r2000}).
+Rather, angular values reflect the rotation of Floquet spaces associated with the periodic orbit approached by the trajectory.
+This behavior occurs regardless of whether the periodic orbit is imbedded into an invariant torus or not.